sheeptechnologies/crader/docs/getting-started/installation.md

 ## SCIP tooling

 SCIP relations require the CLI tools to be installed and available on PATH.
-This is currently the bottleneck for file-incremental indexing; the roadmap includes a Mycelium-based replacement (https://github.com/sheeptechnologies/mycelium.git).
+This is currently the bottleneck for file-incremental indexing.
 Install the ones you need for your languages, for example:

 ```bash
 npm install -g @sourcegraph/scip @sourcegraph/scip-python @sourcegraph/scip-typescript